JohnStrunk/wahoo-results/docs/blog/posts/history-of-wahoo-results/index.md

 </figure>
 </div>

-The first iteration lacked a bit of polish, to say the least… Shown here is the first tagged version of the code.
+The first iteration lacked a bit of polish to say the least… Shown here is the first tagged version of the code.
 I was just happy to be able to get the text up on the screen at this point.
 The app had a minimal set of configuration options, and the scoreboard was just displayed in a window that the user had to maximize